TeamVimarga25/Diamond/README.md

    non_deposits_kimb_buffer.csv- Non-deposits data derived from the buffer methos

-   ML_solutions - Contains shape files of ML solutions
+   ML_solutions - Shapefiles of all the ML algorithm results

                   cnn_pred_kimb_1.shp- CNN results of the deposit class 1 ensemble_pred_kimb_1.shp-Ensemble results of the deposit class 1